 The incredible sea giant – the whale shark – is amongst many amazing species that call Ningaloo Marine Park, home.
 Manta rays, turtles, fish, and humpback whales are also some of the wonderful creatures which draw so many people to Ningaloo Marine Park.

-It’s here at Ningaloo where you’ll be able to book onto a tour to swim with the incredible whale sharks.
+It’s here at Ningaloo where you’ll be able to book a tour to swim with the incredible whale sharks.
 You’ll enjoy a full-day tour on a Catamaran, diving/snorkeling in several locations, and learning all about the amazing sea life below.

 Once you’re done, you’ll surely have built up a big appetite.
 Fear not as lunch will be provided onboard for you to enjoy on the way back to shore.